cdl-geneseo/geneseo-dictionary/J/Jungle-Juice.md

 # Jungle Juice

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jungle Juice

 Created by  Unknown User (erg5), last modified on Nov 29, 2010

 Jungle Juice n. a punch spiked with alcohol, usually containing Kool-Aid as well, among other ingredients.